-No, this doesn’t make for the kind of answer you’ll want when you’re trying to figure out how big of a dog bed or crate you should get your dog, but it’s the best place to start.
+No, this doesn’t make for the kind of answer you’ll want when you’re trying to figure out how big of a dog bed you’ll need, or trying to if you’re trying to pick out the best dog crate for your pet.
+However, it’s still the best place to start.
 From there, though, you’re going to have to start looking at the factors that influence dog growth in general.

 How Puppies Grow